nermine11/Amilcar/README.md

 -  GPS antenna for better time accuracy
 -  Hydrophone
 -  ADC/DAC pro
--  Adafruit DS3231 RTC

-We are using GPS to set the internal time of the rPi, and using RTC as fallback in case we lose GPS fix.
+We are using GPS to set the internal time of the rPi, and using Raspberry Pi 5 RTC as fallback in case we lose GPS fix.

 The RTC is disciplined by GPS every second.